Hypoglossal nerve: Use in nerve repair

 The hypoglossal nerve may be connected (anastomosed) to the facial nerve to attempt to restore function when the facial nerve is damaged.
 Attempts at repair by either wholly or partially connecting nerve fibres from the hypoglossal nerve to the facial nerve may be used when there is focal facial nerve damage (for example, from trauma or cancer).

+Hypoglossal nerve stimulator implant

+The hypoglossal nerve has also been clinically implicated in the treatment of obstructive sleep apnea.
+Certain patients with obstructive sleep apnea who are deemed eligible candidates (e.g., failed continuous positive airway pressure therapy, underwent appropriate testing with drug induced sleep endoscopy, and meet other criteria as outlined by the FDA) may be offered hypoglossal nerve stimulation as an alternative.
+The purpose of the hypoglossal nerve stimulator is to relieve tongue base obstruction during sleep by stimulating the tongue to protrude during inspiration (i.e., inhale).

+In this procedure, an electrical stimulator lead is placed around branches of the hypoglossal nerve that control tongue protrusion (e.g., genioglossus) via an incision in the neck.
+A sensor lead is then placed in the chest between the ribs in the layer between the internal intercostal muscles and external intercostal muscles.
+The stimulator and sensory lead are then connected via a tunneled wire to an implantable pulse generator.
+When turned on during sleep, the sensory lead in the chest detects the respiratory cycle.
+During inspiration (i.e., inhale), an electrical signal is fired via the stimulator lead in the neck, stimulating the hypoglossal nerve, and causing the tongue to protrude, thereby alleviating obstruction.

 History

 The first recorded description of the hypoglossal nerve was by Herophilos (335–280 BC), although it was not named at the time.
 The first use of the name hypoglossal in Latin as nervi hypoglossi externa was used by Winslow in 1733.
 This was followed though by several different namings including nervi indeterminati, par lingual, par gustatorium, great sub-lingual by different authors, and gustatory nerve and lingual nerve (by Winslow).
 It was listed in 1778 as nerve hypoglossum magnum by Soemmering.
 It was then named as the great hypoglossal nerve by Cuvier in 1800 as a translation of Winslow and finally named in English by Knox in 1832.